These are the best Fitbit Charge 5 bands you can buy

 Best Fitbit Charge 5 bands: How to choose

-While the options are somewhat limited right now, there's a little something for every occasion.
-Fitbit decided to introduce a new proprietary band system with this fitness tracker, so the only options right now are from the company.
-We're hoping that several new third-party options will arrive in no time!
-Until then, these are some solid choices to consider.
+While the options were somewhat limited at first, there's a little something for every occasion out there now.
+Unfortunately, Fitbit decided to introduce a new proprietary band system with this fitness tracker, so you can't use older Fitbit bands.
+Nonetheless, there is a healthy variety of options available now, with some solid choices to consider.

-If you're seeking the best Fitbit Charge 5 band for daily wear, you'll likely prefer the Infinity Silicone band.
-It's currently available in Black, Lunar White, and Steel Blue.
-You'll appreciate the loop-and-peg closure that keeps your band secure all day long.
+If you're seeking the best Fitbit Charge 5 bands for daily wear, you'll likely prefer the OMEE Soft Silicone Band (12-Pack).
+The bands are incredibly ergonomic, with some reviews stating that they're even more comfortable than the first-party Fitbit silicone bands.
 The waterproof silicone material can withstand swims, sweat, and rainfall.
+With an assortment of 12 shades in the box, it's a value buy through and through.

-Perhaps you have a special occasion coming up and you need to opt for something a bit more formal than silicone.
+Perhaps you have a special occasion coming up, and you need to opt for something a bit more formal than silicone.
 If that's the case, you might want to splurge and get yourself the Fitbit Charge 5 Horween Leather Band.
 This stunning band is available in Black and Plum color variants.
 You'll enjoy the perfect combination of comfort and elegance.
 Not to mention that this band is made from high-quality leather handcrafted with premium oils and dyes.
 The natural materials are designed to mold to your wrist for a seamless fit.

-No matter what look or feel you're going for, these are the best Fitbit Charge 5 bands you can buy right now.
-While more third-party options are expected to hit the market soon, this is a great place to start when you're looking for a specific color, style, or material.

 We may earn a commission for purchases using our links.
 Learn more.